SirJimmothy/phasmo/readme.md

 ```

 - Change any phrases as required to the designated language - do not change the property names as these are pointers the tool uses to find the various phrases
-- Add a new JavaScript include into index.html `<head>` tag, as shown:
+- Add your new language file into the `<head>` tag of index.html, as shown:

 ```html
 <!-- Language files here -->